Lockheed Martin Photo

 Lockheed Martin's AN/WLD-1 RMS is a key component of the Littoral Combat Ship's mine countermeasures package.
 The system consists of a 7 meter semisubmersible autonomous Remote Multi-Mission Vehicle (RMMV) which tows the AQS-20A Variable Depth sensor.
 The RMS has sometimes been referred to as a "snorkeler class" unmanned surface vessel due to the snorkel required above surface for the system's diesel engine operation.
 The RMMV can be pre-programmed to perform autonomously or be manually controlled via line of site or over-the-horizon data link.

-The system is still in pre-operational testing and scheduled for a Milestone-C Review in Fiscal Year 2014.
+The system is still in pre-operational testing and conducted a Milestone-C Review in Fiscal Year 2014.